firstpixel/RacingGame/README.md

 MIT License - Feel free to use this code for learning purposes.

 ## 🤝 Contributing

+## 🚀 Deploying to Vercel
+To deploy the game on Vercel, ensure that a `vercel.json` file exists with the build command `npm run build` and `client/src/dist` as the output directory.
+This repository already includes the configuration, so a GitHub import on Vercel will automatically produce a working build.

 As this is a prototype in active development, please open an issue first to discuss what you would like to change.

 ## 🙏 Acknowledgments